Karelaking/LoginPage/README.md

 I'm a developer and a student...

-# Unit Converter
+# Login Page

-This is simple Unit Converter Application build in python programming language.
+This is simple Login Page Application build in python programming language.

 ## Installation

-**Install Unit Converter from Github.**
+**Install Login Page from Github.**

 Install python from https://www.python.org/downloads/